- Add information about your business: your website and/or app.

 To meet CalOPPA requirements, you need to mention that you collect email addresses from data subjects and then note whether or not you share them with third parties.
 You also need to make it possible for people to opt out of your email marketing campaign.

-CAN-SPAM includes seven primary requirements that marketers must follow to prevent American consumers from dreaded unsolicited emails:
+includes seven primary requirements that marketers must follow to prevent American consumers from dreaded unsolicited emails:

 - Be honest in your header (including from, to, and routing information)

 - Skip deceptive subjects